These telecommunications policies help to provide guidance on the provision of the telecommunications infrastructure in Australia.

 Current as at January 2017

-*Your experience including the speeds actually achieved over the nbn™ broadband access network depends on the technology over which services are delivered to your premises.
-Some factors outside our control like your equipment quality, software, broadband plans and how your provider designs its network will affect your speed.
-Be sure to ask your provider what speeds you can expect based on the plan you choose.
+*Your experience, including the speeds actually achieved over the nbn™ network, depends on the nbn™ access network technology and configuration over which services are delivered to your premises, whether you are using the internet during the busy period, and some factors outside our control (like your equipment quality, software, broadband plans, signal reception and how your service provider designs its network).
+Speeds may be impacted by network congestion on nbn’s Fixed Wireless network, including during busy periods.
+Satellite users may experience latency.

-^ Services provided over the nbn™ broadband access network will be replacing phone and internet services provided over most of the existing landline networks, including copper and the majority of HFC networks within the fixed line footprint.
+^The nbn™ broadband access network is replacing many landline networks for phone and internet services, including copper and the majority of HFC networks.
 Services provided over existing fibre networks (including in-building, health and education networks) and some special and business services may not be affected.
 To find out if your services will be affected, please contact your current phone or internet provider.
-For more information, visit nbn.com.au/switchoff or call 1800 687 626.
+For more information, visit www.nbn.com.au/switchoff or call 1800 687 626.